 I usually write articles based on the current situation in our industry or the feedback I’m getting from customers.
 It seems that now more than ever, I’m getting online blog requests and calls from borrowers telling me they are feeling a lot of sales pressure from loan originators on their reverse mortgage requests.

-Some of these folks are quite concerned because the lender representative will call constantly, will quote everything from company size to monthly volume as a reason for doing the loan with them but not necessarily solid benefits to the borrower.
+Some of these folks are quite concerned because the lender representative will call constantly and quote everything from company size to monthly volume as a reason for doing the loan with them but not necessarily tangible benefits to the borrower.

-I talked to a woman yesterday who even told me that she had just hung up on a lender representative who told her she was “stupid” if she didn’t take his deal after being very condescending to her.
+I talked to a woman yesterday who even told me she had just hung up on a lender representative who told her she was “stupid” if she did not take his deal after being very condescending.

 Look at everything and make sure your representative knows what your goals are.

-Some borrowers want the most money possible out of the transaction, some want the lowest rate so that they accrue the least interest and preserve the equity in the home, some want a fixed rate while others want a line of credit and the best interest rate caps available.
+Some borrowers want the most money possible out of the transaction; some like the lowest rate to accrue the slightest interest and preserve the equity in the home; some want a fixed rate, while others want a line of credit and the best interest rate caps available.

-Some borrowers are so concerned with just looking at one of these factors, that they miss some other very important items that really affect their bottom-line goal more than they know.
+Some borrowers are so concerned with just looking at one of these factors that they miss some very important items affecting their bottom-line goal more than they know.

-A good representative and company wants to know what you want out of the loan and then shows you the different programs available, but also shows you why one might help you achieve those goals better than another while allowing you the full opportunity to make the decision that’s right for you – not pushing you into any certain product.
+A good representative and company want to know what you want out of the loan and then show you the different programs available but also show you why one might help you achieve those goals better than another while allowing you the full opportunity to make the decision that’s right for you – not pushing you into any specific product.

-While there is nothing wrong whatsoever with running advertising campaigns like these, someone must pay for them.
+While there is nothing wrong with running advertising campaigns like these, someone must pay for them.

-We don’t believe that borrowers should have to pay actors salaries and if that means we won’t be the biggest lender because we may not get our message out to the whole world as well, we’ll have to settle with the best value and the best customer satisfaction for the loans we do originate.
+We don’t believe that borrowers should have to pay actors’ salaries.
+If that means we won’t be the most significant lender because we may not get our message out to the whole world, we’ll have to settle with the best value and customer satisfaction for the loans we originate.